Where to Stay on the Amalfi Coast

 1. Positano

 Positano is the most visually stunning of the coast’s main towns.
 A riot of multi-colored houses, it cascades down a steep hillside to a small beach overlooked by a domed church – to get the best views, try to arrive by sea.
-There are few sights in town, though time here is usually spent hanging out on the beach and browsing boutiques filled with ceramics and wispy linen fashions.
+There are a handful of sights in town like the Santa Maria Assunta Church, which houses a Byzantine-era Black Madonna icon, and the MAR (Roman Archaeological Museum) located in the church’s crypt.
+But time here is usually spent hanging out on the beach and browsing boutiques filled with ceramics, wispy linen fashions, and handmade leather sandals.
 There’s plenty of accommodation, but hotels are in high demand and rates are universally high.
+Be advised that Positano is known as the vertical village – if you stay here, expect to climb lots of hills and stairs.

 2. Amalfi

-One of the coast’s most popular towns, Amalfi impresses with its seafront location and historical attractions.
+Bustling Amalfi impresses with its seafront location and historical attractions.
 These include a museum in a centuries-old paper mill and a striking cathedral, a vestige of Amalfi’s past as a medieval maritime republic.
 Action is centered on Piazza del Duomo, an attractive square flanked by cafes, restaurants, and bars.
-Nearby, you can laze on the town’s small beach or hop on a boat to the Grotta della Smeralda, a sea cave famous for its eerie emerald light.
+Nearby, you can laze on the town’s small beach or hop on a boat to the Grotta dello Smeraldo, a sea cave famous for its eerie emerald light.
+Amalfi is the main transportation hub along the coast.
+All bus and ferry routes to and from Amalfi Coast towns begin and end here (so, to get to Cetara from Positano, for example, you’ll have to change buses or boats in Amalfi).
+This is the best town to stay in for exploring the region without a car.

 3. Ravello

 Overlooking the coast from its high hilltop perch, Ravello is an enchanting village famous for its breathtaking views and elegant gardens.
 Villa Rufolo and Villa Cimbrone are the two main sights, both boasting lush, landscaped gardens.
-Culture-vultures will also enjoy its popular summer festival which sees events staged across the village from July to September.
-As there’s no direct access to the sea, few people stay in Ravello, but if you’re after a quiet, romantic stay, there are some magnificent top-end hotels here.
+The medieval cathedral is also popular, known for its mosaic art and distinctive pulpit with twisting columns and marble lions.
+The strikingly modern Oscar Niemeyer Auditorium hosts concerts and exhibitions.
+Culture-vultures will also enjoy Ravello’s popular summer festival which sees events staged across the village from July to September.
+There’s no direct access to the sea, but if you’re after a quiet, romantic stay, there are some magnificent top-end hotels here.

 4. Praiano